Blue & Purple Pastel Hair Color Trends Are Taking Over Instagram

 Recently, I went out on a limb to try a more current trend: dark purple.
 I was scrolling on Pinterest and noticed how my timeline had begun to pick up images of purple hair.
 I had just gotten rid of my red hair, and was looking for something to accent the already substantive change I had made for myself.

 Weighing the pros and cons of doing another non-conventional color, I started to get really excited.
 Dark purple is muted enough that it is easily acceptable in the workplace.
-It is also eccentric enough to scratch my itch for more exotic hair color.
+It is also eccentric enough to scratch my itch for a more exotic hair color.
 Talk about having my cake and eating it too!
-Even better, everyone who saw my hair loved it!
+Even better, everyone who saw my hair loved it.

 Purple is the popular option for hair right now, but dark blues are also emerging.
 Teal hair is common as well, although it is more difficult to apply and pull off the color successfully.
 Food for thought, go to a stylist if you want it done right.